Covid 19 Omicron outbreak: How much immunity you have after getting Covid - NZ Herald

 Infectious diseases physician and microbiologist Professor Peter Collignon, from Australian National University, told news.com.au because we don't have all the answers, it's likely the 30 days was a conservative recommendation.

-He said we can be confident that natural infection gives you a reasonable level of immunity, but how long that period of protection lasts is still undecided.
+He said people can be confident that natural infection gives you a reasonable level of immunity, but how long that period of protection lasts is still undecided.

 "Does it mean you're completely protected?
 No it doesn't because people do get second infections but relatively not that commonly, so generally whether it's after a vaccination or after a natural infection you'll have reasonable levels of antibodies and protection for a period of time.